 Because we’re only going to make things worse right now.
-Mostly thanks to the fact that 2017 was very much a red letter year for new eateries in this town, and we’ve lined up the 10 best right here.
+Mostly thanks to the fact that this was very much a red letter year for new eateries in this town, and we’ve lined up the 10 best London restaurants of 2017 right here.
 So without further ado, and in no particular order, here are the winners…

 108 Garage | Ladbroke Grove

 The lovechild of a former Wall Street financier ranking on Interpol’s “Most Wanted” list and an artist who accidentally became a chef by taking a kitchen day job (eventually working up to the triple Michelin-starred Piazza Duomo), 108 Garage was an unlikely horse to join the race.
 But within weeks of quietly opening it had become the food critics’ darling, was crowned the jewel of the West London dining scene, and tables promptly turned to gold dust.
 It’s all thanks to chef Chris Denney’s artfully presented dishes and unusual flavour combinations; expect numbers like butter-poached snow crab with pickled turnips, and fallow deer with cranberry cheese and red cabbage.

 Details: Open Tuesday – Sunday | 108 Golborne Road, W10 5PS | £££

 Opening the first international outpost of a double Michelin-starred restaurant isn’t always a doddle.